Air Conditioner Repair Checklist

 - Ensure your hands and feet are dry before you work on the panel or breakers.

 - Locate the breaker identified “AC” and ensure it’s in the “on” location.
-If it’s triggered, the switch will be in the middle of the panel or “off” spot.
+If it’s triggered, the switch will be in the "off" position.

 - Firmly transfer the breaker back to the “on” spot.
 If it instantly flips again, don’t reset it and contact us at 727-369-6195.
 A breaker that keeps flipping could indicate your house has an electrical problem.